Margaret Marshall Saunders

-Margaret Marshall Saunders CBE (April 13, 1861 – February 15, 1947) was a prolific Canadian writer of children's stories and romance novels, a lecturer, and an animal rights advocate.
+Margaret Marshall Saunders CBE (April 13, 1861 – February 15, 1947) was a prolific Canadian writer of children's stories and romance novels, a lecturer, and an animal welfare advocate.
 She was an active member of the Local Council of Women of Halifax.

 Early life

-Saunders was born April 13, 1861 in the village of Milton, Nova Scotia, one of four children born to Reverend Edmund M. and Maria (nee Freeman) Saunders.
-She spent most of her childhood in Berwick, Nova Scotia where her father was a Baptist minister.
+Saunders was born April 13, 1861, in the village of Milton, Nova Scotia, one of four children born to Reverend Edmund M. and Maria (nee Freeman) Saunders.
+She spent most of her childhood in Berwick, Nova Scotia, where her father was a Baptist minister.
 She studied in Edinburgh, Scotland and Orleans, France at the age of 15, before returning to Halifax, where she took courses at Dalhousie for a year prior to launching her career a freelance writer.
-It was in response to the male dominated nature of the publishing industry and she shortened her name to Marshall Saunders.
+It was in response to the male dominated nature of the publishing industry that she shortened her name to Marshall Saunders.